MorrisMA/M16C5x/README.md

 Updated the soft-core microcomputer.
 Fixed the UART clock, Clk_UART, to twice the input frequency.
 This means that the UART operates with a fixed reference frequency unlike Release 2.2 where Clk_UART was set to the system clock frequency.

-Also added asynchronous resets to several register in the UART so that the would simulate correcly with ISim.
+Also added asynchronous resets to several registers in the UART so that it would simulate correcly with ISim.
+Direct control of the UART prescaler and divider was previously untested using the simulation.
+With that change to the baud rate generator made to UART, the reset/power-on values of these two logic functions are unknown.
+The unknowns, "X", propagate through the baud rate generator and prevent the simulator from resolving the state of the internal baud rate clock of the UART.
+Thus, although the rest of circuits simulate as expected, the transmit shift register never shifts because there's an "unknown" signal level applied on the bit clock.